jindrichmynarz/dissertation/parts/geocoding.md

 The geo-coordinates were reprojected from EPSG:5514 coordinate reference system (CRS) to EPSG:4326 to improve their interoperability.
 We loaded the data into our RDF store and ran a SPARQL Update operation to match the geo-coordinates to postal addresses via the names of regions and municipalities.

-In order to geocode other postal addresses, we built and Elasticsearch-based geocoder using the [Czech address data](#czech-addresses).
+In order to geocode other postal addresses, we built and Elasticsearch-based geocoder using the Czech address data ([@sec:czech-addresses]).
 We decided not to use an existing solution for several reasons.
 Some geocoding services have restrictive licenses.
 For instance, the results of Google's Maps Geocoding API can be used [only in conjuction with displaying the obtained geo-coordinates on the Google map](https://developers.google.com/maps/documentation/geocoding/policies#map).